 Power and influence are undeniably important aspects of being a leader, so any serious discussion of leadership must begin with them.
-Indeed, the ethics of leadership ultimately boils down to how a leader obtains, uses, and maintains their power and influence.
+Indeed, the ethics of leadership may ultimately boil down to an account of how a leader should obtain, use, and maintain their power and influence.
 The first reading is from Gary Yukl's classic textbook on Leadership in Organizations.
 In this chapter, he argues how authority, power, and influence are vital components of leadership.
 He also provides a discussion on how influence works and the different sources of power.
 The second reading is a famous case study from Bowen McCoy about one of his trips to the Himalayas.
-This is an illuminating case allowing us to apply Yukl's concepts in a situation where a breakdown in decisive leadership reveals the limits of an individual ethic ("what / ought to do") and the need for a group ethic ("what we ought to do").
+This is an illuminating case allowing us to apply Yukl's concepts in a situation where a breakdown in decisive leadership reveals the limits of an individual ethic ("what I ought to do") and the need for a group ethic ("what we ought to do").
 Indeed, it raises an interesting question: can there be a group ethic without leaders?